best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 If your data is simple and there is only one table in your spreadsheet, you might not need a cover sheet.
 However, they are generally useful in most circumstances.

-Use your cover sheet to provide key information about the data in the spreadsheet.
-But do not put too much information in it.
-If your cover sheet is starting to look more like a word document, you may need to create a webpage you can link to from the cover sheet instead.
+You should use your cover sheet to provide key information about the data in the spreadsheet.
+However, do not put too much information in it.
+If your cover sheet is starting to look more like a text document, it is best practice to create a webpage you can link to from the cover sheet instead.

+#### Making cover sheets accessible

-Use subheadings to break up the information.
+To meet [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) you should use subheadings to break up the information.
 These subheadings should be tagged using the cell styles tool.
 First level subheadings should be tagged as Headings 2, second level subheadings as Headings 3 and so on.

-Keep all the information in a list in column A and expand this column so the text doesn’t overflow the cells.
+To meet accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) keep all the information in a list in column A. It is best to expand this column so the text doesn’t overflow the cells.
+If you don't do this it can be off-putting for users of screen readers as they will read out 'overflowing' each time text in a cell overflows.

-Make sure all the written content follows the advice in the ‘Making written content accessible’ section of the ‘Making analytical publications accessible’ guidance.
+Make sure all the written content follows the advice in the [‘Making written content accessible’ section](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/#section-4) of our ‘Making analytical publications accessible’ guidance.

-Key things to include are:
+To meet [success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) the title of the spreadsheet should be in cell A1 of the cover sheet.
+This title (as mentioned) should give a brief description on what the data tables are about, the time period covered and the geographical region the data tables refer to.

+#### Information to include on your cover sheet to improve usability
+Decisions on what information should go into a cover sheet will vary from one statistical release to the next.
+In terms of usability, is best practice to include the following (if applicable to your data):
-* Information on what the data tables in this spreadsheet are about (a brief description should be in Cell A1 with a more detailed description below if necessary)
+* Information on what the data tables are about (more detailed than what is in the spreadsheet title).
-* The statistical release the data relates to (if applicable) with a hyperlink to that release
+* The name of the statistical release the data relates to with a hyperlink to that release.
 * The source for the data - if you have a complex spreadsheet with many different tables and sources you can put source information on each individual worksheet (above the table) or have it as a column in your table of contents.
-* The date the spreadsheet was published
+* The date the spreadsheet was published.
-* The date the next update to the spreadsheet will be published (if applicable)
+* The date the next update to the spreadsheet will be published.
-* Where to find more information about the data (if applicable)
+* Where to find more information about the data.
-* Where to find related data or supporting publications(if applicable)
+* Where to find related data or supporting publications.
-* Links to supporting metadata and methodology documents
+* Links to supporting metadata and methodology documents.
 * Link to a glossary of essential technical terms and acronyms.
-* Contact details for the statisticians responsible for the data
+* Contact details for the statisticians responsible for the data.
-* Key information users need to know that relates to all (or nearly all) worksheets in the spreadsheet, for example information on weighting
+* Key information users need to know that relates to all (or nearly all) worksheets in the spreadsheet, for example information on weighting.

+#### Where to put cover sheet information when optimising for machine readability

+If you are publishing a spreadsheet optimised for machine readability it is best to remove the cover sheet.
+Information presented in the cover sheet should be provided via a CSVW (CSV on the web) file.

 ### Table of contents